Photodiode: Related devices

 Avalanche photodiodes are photodiodes with structure optimized for operating with high reverse bias, approaching the reverse breakdown voltage.
 This allows each photo-generated carrier to be multiplied by avalanche breakdown, resulting in internal gain within the photodiode, which increases the effective responsivity of the device.

 A phototransistor is a light-sensitive transistor.
 A common type of phototransistor, the bipolar phototransistor, is in essence a bipolar transistor encased in a transparent case so that light can reach the base–collector junction.
-It was invented by Dr. John N. Shive (more famous for his wave machine) at Bell Labs in 1948 but it was not announced until 1950.
+It was invented by John N. Shive at Bell Labs in 1948 but it was not announced until 1950.
 The electrons that are generated by photons in the base–collector junction are injected into the base, and this photodiode current is amplified by the transistor's current gain β (or hfe).
 If the base and collector leads are used and the emitter is left unconnected, the phototransistor becomes a photodiode.
 While phototransistors have a higher responsivity for light they are not able to detect low levels of light any better than photodiodes.
 Phototransistors also have significantly longer response times.
 Another type of phototransistor, the field-effect phototransistor (also known as photoFET), is a light-sensitive field-effect transistor.
 Unlike photobipolar transistors, photoFETs control drain-source current by creating a gate voltage.

 A solaristor is a two-terminal gate-less phototransistor.
-A compact class of two-terminal phototransistors or solaristors have been demonstrated in 2018 by ICN2 researchers.
+A compact class of such solaristors was demonstrated in 2018 by ICN2 researchers.
 The novel concept is a two-in-one power source plus transistor device that runs on solar energy by exploiting a memresistive effect in the flow of photogenerated carriers.